You are here

 MIFF HUB, this year, with a pragmatic approach, aims to provide a vibrant B2B platform and meeting point for documentary filmmakers to network, interact and develop productive contacts with International and Indian mentors, funders, commissioning editors, broadcasters, distributors and co-producers.

-As like its earlier edition, several round table sessions were held where the documentary filmmakers were enlightened with tips from the industry experts about what to do and ‘What not to do’ which provided a great help to them.
+As like its earlier edition, several round table sessions were held at MIFF HUB where the documentary filmmakers were enlightened with tips from the industry experts about what to do and ‘What not to do’ which provided a great help to them.

 “In festivals abroad, there is a Festival Programme and then an Industry Programme that covers all the workshops other than the screening,” says Rashmi Lamba, Manager of MIFF HUB, a filmmaker with over 20 years experience internationally, having gained experience working at various capacities at Festivals in Dubai, Abu Dhabi and Toronto.